Veridian bills for General Service 50 to 2,999 kW customers include charges that are categorized as follows:

 Rural or Remote Electricity Rate Protection (RRRP) Charge*: 0.03¢/kWh

-Standard Supply Service (SSS) Charge**: 25¢ per month** Does not apply to customers who purchase their electricity from a registered retailer.
+Standard Supply Service (SSS) Charge – covers administration costs for customers purchasing electricity under the Regulated Price Plan or at market prices.
+Twenty-five cents per month.
+Does not apply to customers who purchase their electricity from a registered retailer.

 * Your metered consumption is multiplied by an Adjustment Factor before calculating these charges.
 When electricity is delivered over a power line, it is normal for a small amount of power to be consumed, or lost, as heat.
 Equipment, such as wires and transformers, consumes power before it gets to your home or business.
 The adjustment factor accounts for these losses, and is applied to those charges denoted with an asterisk.
 Veridian’s adjustment factor is 1.0482 for most customers.